umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/collection.md

 `Returns: IEnumerable<IPublishedContent>`

-**Collection** displays a collection of categories when it is enabled on a Document Type that has children.
+**Collection** displays a collection of categories when it is enabled on a Document Type with children.

 ![Collection example](../../../../../../10/umbraco-cms/fundamentals/backoffice/property-editors/built-in-property-editors/images/listview.png)